microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 - we can use the primary content to provide a few examples of the desired output
 - we can use the secondary content to identify the top 5 "tags" of interest.

-Now, the model can provide a summary in the format show by the few examples - but if a result has multiple tags, it can prioritize the 5 tags identified in secondary content.
+Now, the model can provide a summary in the format shown by the few examples - but if a result has multiple tags, it can prioritize the 5 tags identified in secondary content.

 ---